 Tenacious and curious, I am always digging deeper, researching more, and asking the right questions.
 My persistence ensures that no stone is left unturned, which allows me to uncover innovative ways to approach a case in the advocacy of my clients.

 Alfred Carry is Of Counsel in the Commercial Litigation practice group.
-Based in our Washington, D.C. office, Alfred regularly defends credit card issuers, lenders, and servicers against a variety of consumer finance-based claims, including under the Fair Credit Reporting Act (FCRA), the Fair Debt Collection Practices Act (FDCPA), the Telephone Consumer Protection Act (TCPA), and the Real Estate Settlement Practices Act (RESPA).
+Based in our Washington, D.C. office, Alfred regularly defends financial institutions, credit card issuers, lenders, and servicers against a variety of consumer finance-based claims, including under the Fair Credit Reporting Act (FCRA), the Fair Debt Collection Practices Act (FDCPA), the Telephone Consumer Protection Act (TCPA), and the Real Estate Settlement Practices Act (RESPA).

 Alfred brings the full spectrum of legal skills to his work, and is especially gifted as a strategist, in high-profile and intricate situations.
 He is comfortable advising clients whose cases involve the national media and very visible political issues.

 Writing is a special skill of Alfred’s.
 A careful, energetic, and effective author of briefs, pleadings, and motions, Alfred prepares legal documents that are compelling, lucid, and captivating.
 In a legal environment dominated by tedious, cookie-cutter prose and repetitive, mechanical language, Alfred delivers strong narratives that are economically written and easy to read.